mob-sakai/UIEffect/Packages/src/README.md

 - **Play On Enable**: `None`, `Forward`, `Reverse`, `Keep Direction`
    - Play the animation automatically when the component is enabled.
    - If `None` is selected, the animation will not play automatically.
 You can play it using the `Play`, `PlayForward` or `PlayReverse`  method.
+- **Reset Time On Enable**: Reset the tweening time when the component is enabled.
 - **Wrap Mode**: `Once`, `Loop`, `PingPongOnce`, `PingPongLoop`
 - **Update Mode**: `Normal`, `UnscaledTime`, `Manual`
 - **On Complete**: A event that is triggered when the animation is completed.